noorwachid/gularen/spec.md

 # Code
 ## Block Code
-Anything between three or more equals will be considered as code.
+Anything between three or more dashes will be considered as code.
-And make sure to have same equals count between opening and ending.
+And make sure to have same dashes count between opening and ending.

 ### Anonymous Block
 ```gr